samuelrey/spot-the-bot/README.md

 Spotify | `CLIENT_ID` | ID found in the overview of the application.
 Spotify | `SECRET` | Client secret found in the overview of the application.
 Spotify | `REDIRECT_URL` | The address where you deploy Spot, eg `http://example.com/callback`.
-Spotify | `STATE` | This variable is used to validate tokens received from Spotify.
-It can be set to anything, eg `spot-the-bot`.

 ## Usage
 In this section we cover how to run and interact with Spot.